Why Traditional Budgeting Fails High Earners (And What to do Instead)

 There’s only one rule to make the Reverse Budget work for you.
 Specificity.
 You MUST know what you’re saving for.
 You have to define your financial goals.

-To learn exactly how to set up your own Reverse Budget, check out our article, How to Reverse Budget: The Set It and Forget It Strategy.
+To learn exactly how to set up your own Reverse Budget, check out our article, If You Hate Budgeting, Do This Instead.

 The Bottom Line